dlang-tour/english/gems/opdispatch-opapply.md

         ...
     }

-The compiler transform the `foreach` body to a special delegate that is passed to the object.
+The compiler transforms the `foreach` body to a special delegate that is passed to the object.
 Its one and only parameter will contain the current iteration's value.
 The magic `int` return value